1f9763/web2img/README.md

 # web2img
-grab the part of webpage area  to img
+Grab the part of webpage area  to img
 # requirement
 - 1.xxx
 - 2.xxx